anoopmd/anoopmd.github.io/_posts/2016-7-20-i-damn-hate-angularjs.md

 <b>But I hate the magic of AngularJS.</b>

 I am sure that the guys who built AngularJS are really really smart.<br>
-They build an awesome framework which is best for Rapid App Prototyping and Development.
+They built an awesome framework which is best for Rapid App Prototyping and Development.
-They also suit the need of Enterprise, Rich UI apps.<br>
+Angular also suits the need of Enterprise, Rich UI apps.<br>
 In my opinion, Its just that their taste in developing the api syntax is bad.

 But I am at least relieved that, at the end, it is Javascript.<br>